wagtail/wagtail/docs/reference/contrib/postgres_search.rst

 **Drawbacks**:

 - Partial matching (``SearchField(partial_match=True)``) is not supported
-- Due to a PostgreSQL limitation, ``SearchField(boost=…)`` is only partially respected.
-It is changed so that there can only be four different boosts.
+- ``SearchField(boost=…)`` is only partially respected as PostgreSQL only supports four different boosts.
-  If you define four or less different boosts, everything will be perfectly accurate.
-  However, your search will be a little less accurate if you define more than four different boosts.
-That being said, it will work and be roughly the same.
+  So if you use five or more distinct values for the boost in your site, slight inaccuracies may occur.
 - When :ref:`wagtailsearch_specifying_fields`, the index is not used, so it will be slow on huge sites.
 - Still when :ref:`wagtailsearch_specifying_fields`, you cannot search